Endometriosis treatments: What are the options?

 Pain medications, hormone therapy and, in some cases, surgery can help manage pain and other endometriosis symptoms.

-Endometriosis — a disorder in which tissue that normally lines the inside of your uterus (the endometrium) grows outside your uterus — is treated with medications or surgery.
+Endometriosis is a disorder in which tissue similar to the tissue that normally lines the inside of your uterus (the endometrium) grows outside the uterus.
+It's treated with medications or surgery.
 These treatments can help manage symptoms, though there's no cure for endometriosis.

 Generally, doctors recommend conservative drug treatments first.
 Your doctor might also suggest conservative surgery (laparoscopy) to take a biopsy early on, as this is the only way for your doctor to know for sure whether you have endometriosis.
 But repeated or more-significant surgeries are usually saved as a last resort.
 This is because all surgery comes with risks, and endometriosis and pain sometimes persist even after surgery.

 The approach you and your doctor choose will depend on the severity of your signs and symptoms and whether you hope to become pregnant.

 Initial endometriosis treatments — pain medications and hormone therapies — aim to control pain and improve fertility by preventing progression of endometriosis tissue growth outside the uterus (endometrial implants).

 An over-the-counter pain reliever, such as ibuprofen (Advil, Motrin IB, others) or naproxen sodium (Aleve) may ease painful menstrual cramps.